-One of the women in my online community asked for help to get through Drunksgiving without drinking.
-How could she celebrate the holiday alcohol-free, on a night when it seemed that EVERYONE in her community would not only be drinking but be celebrating getting drunk?
+One of the women in my online community asked for help to get through Drunksgiving, without drinking.
+She was struggling to stop drinking and stay sober but wondered how she could celebrate this holiday alcohol-free, on a night when it seemed that EVERYONE in her world would not only be drinking, but be celebrating getting drunk.

 When did Drunksgiving become an official, unofficial holiday?

-When did we become an adult culture who bullies each other to feel like we HAVE to drink to fit in?
+When did we become an adult culture that bullies each other to feel like we HAVE to drink to fit in?

-It’s been reported often over the past few years in the New York Times and the Washington Post, in USA Today and many other news outlets, that early deaths from alcohol abuse are at record levels and on the rise.
+It’s been reported often over the past few years that early death from alcohol abuse are at record levels and on the rise.
 The biggest increase in fatalities are among women.
-The statistics are depressing but not surprising in a culture where wine and alcohol, in general, are sold as the panacea to the stress of modern life.
 Alcohol is killing more people, and younger.
-The biggest increases are among women,
+The biggest increases are among women, These reports and statistics are depressing but not surprising in a culture where wine and alcohol, in general, are sold as the panacea to the stress of modern life.

 I’ve been reading articles like the one linked above since I stopped drinking almost five years ago.
-In early sobriety, I actually expected other people to see the same articles and maybe fight back, begin to break the status quo, or at least question the alcohol industry gleefully touting wine as healthy.
-But sadly, the articles that tell you wine will help you lose weight and fend off heart disease still get a lot more Facebook shares than those saying people, especially women, are dying in record numbers.
+In early sobriety, I actually expected other people to see the same articles and maybe fight back, begin to break the status quo, or at least question the alcohol industry gleefully touting drinking wine daily as a healthy choice.
+But sadly, the articles that tell you wine will help you lose weight and fend off heart disease still get a lot more social media shares than those saying people, especially women, are dying in record numbers.

 When I stopped drinking, I had no idea where to look for help.
 I knew that I needed to stop drinking but I also knew that I needed an alternative to Alcoholics Anonymous.
 I needed a community focused on celebrating alcohol-free living.
 I needed accountability, resources, and support and I needed it to come to me.
 Attending AA meetings seemed an impossible addition to my already full schedule but luckily, in this world where alcohol is the only drug that people will question you for NOT using, a world where Drunksgiving and Mommy’s Morning Wine Time are celebrated, there is a huge, supportive and diverse online community of people encouraging each other to Rethink the Drink.
 On private sites and public platforms, from Facebook to Twitter to Reddit to Instagram, people are reaching out with a fresh perspective on staying sober.